What is ficl?

 - Returns a pointer to the main system dictionary, or NULL if the system is uninitialized.

-- void ficlSetEnv(FICL_SYSTEM *pSys, char *name, UNS32 value)
+- void ficlSetEnv(FICL_SYSTEM *pSys, const char *name, FICL_UNS value)

-- Enters a new constant into the environment dictionary, with the specified name and value.
+- Enters a new constant into the environment wordlist, with the specified name and value.
+The word is allocated in the main dictionary but inserted into the environment wordlist.

-- Enters a new double-cell constant into the environment dictionary with the specified name and value.
+- Enters a new double-cell constant into the environment wordlist with the specified name and value.

 - FICL_DICT *ficlGetLoc(FICL_SYSTEM *pSys)